pocco81/true-zen.nvim/README.md

 # ✋ Do you...

 - Have a question?
-Start a [discussion](https://github.com/kdav5758/TrueZen.nvim/discussions)
+Start a [discussion](https://github.com/kdav5758/TrueZen.nvim/discussions).
 - Have a problem?
-Make an [issue](https://github.com/kdav5758/TrueZen.nvim/issues)
+Make an [issue](https://github.com/kdav5758/TrueZen.nvim/issues).
+Remember to include an appropriate label.
 - Hava an idea?
-Create a [pull request](https://github.com/kdav5758/TrueZen.nvim/pulls)
+Create a [pull request](https://github.com/kdav5758/TrueZen.nvim/pulls).

 # 📋 TO-DO
 The current To-Do's can be found in [this public Trello.com board](https://trello.com/b/nGGv2jk7/truezennvim).
 Just keep in mind each tag meaning: